flexroad/gritbox/readme.md

-Nette Sandbox
+Gritbox - a Nette project starter
 =============

-Sandbox is a pre-packaged and pre-configured Nette Framework application that you can use as the skeleton for your new applications.
+Gritbox is a pre-packaged and pre-configured Nette Framework application that you can use as the skeleton for your new applications.

-[Nette](http://nette.org) is a popular tool for PHP web development.
-It is designed to be the most usable and friendliest as possible.
-It focuses on security and performance and is definitely one of the safest PHP frameworks.
+It is based on these technologies:

+- PHP
+- Nette (PHP framework)
+- Bootstrap (CSS framework)
+- Grunt (Javascript Task Runner)
+- LESS (CSS pre-processor)
+- jQuery (Javasript framework)
+- Bower (Package manager)

 Installing
 ----------

-The best way to install Sandbox is using Composer.
+The best way to install Gritbox is using Composer.
 If you don't have Composer yet, download it following [the instructions](http://doc.nette.org/composer).
 Then use command:

-		composer create-project nette/sandbox my-app
+		composer create-project gritbox/gritbox my-app
 		cd my-app

 Make directories `temp` and `log` writable.
 Navigate your browser